-The SD who wrote this letter says all the same things my director has for my five years as a consultant, and all the things I parroted and believed.
+The SD who wrote this letter says all the same things my director did for my five years as a consultant, and all the things I parroted and believed.
 And there is definitely truth to the idea that consultants who do not work do not see earnings.
-But your point, pinkpeace, is exactly on point: that consultants and directors who DO work–who work hard, who sacrifice time and money and emotional bandwidth–also profit very little, if at all.
+But it is also true that consultants and directors who DO WORK…. who work hard, who sacrifice time and money and emotional bandwidth… those hard workers also profit very little, if at all.

 It’s entirely possible for a consultant to earn money selling Mary Kay, even if she doesn’t recruit many people.
 But it’s unlikely the majority, or even a significant fraction, of that money will EVER make its way out of her “business” and back into her personal life.

 For example, I worked my butt off earning money to pay the balance on my wedding ring (and my husband’s) a few years ago.
 It took a lot of time, and also so many discounts, to tempt my clients to buy right when I needed them to (which discouraged them from buying at full price in the future, and of course made it necessary for me to work harder and contact MORE people since I was selling below suggested retail).
 In retrospect I also wonder how many Facebook friends stopped following me as a result of my constant updates about this project.
 So, did I earn the money for the rings?
 Yes.
 I was so proud!
 Mary Kay was working!